hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     }
     ```

-1. Update `teamsapp.local.yml` file.
-Add new actions to integrate your tab project with Teams Toolkit.
+1. Update the `teamsapp.local.yml` file and add new actions.
+These actions will enable your tab project to work seamlessly with Teams Toolkit.

     ```yaml
     provision: